flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 In reality, some conditions must be met for these principles to work:

 - The LEDs must only operate when the angular velocity of the mirror is stable (in other words, when the mirror is not changing direction).
 This can be thought of as the [active state](master-system#tab-1-4-result) of a CRT monitor.
 - Building on the previous point, the angular velocity of the mirror doesn't remain constant in practice.
 As the mirror cannot change direction instantly, 'stable' periods are subject to forces that disrupt its velocity.
-To manage this, the Virtual Boy stores a list of values in memory called **Column Table**, which specify how much time to allocate for each column interval.
+To manage this, the Virtual Boy stores a list of values in memory called **Column Table**, which specifies how much time to allocate for each column interval.
 This helps balance excessive and insufficient periods of 'LED column' exposure.
 - Finally, let's not forget that this entire process occurs **twice**, as there are two display units (one for each eye).
 Unfortunately, **both units can't draw energy and data at the same time**, so each one operates at different display periods (out-of-phase, **10 ms apart**).
 We don't notice this, yet another illusion!

 #### Display {.tab}